← Back to Home

 Seven dental practices in Costa Mesa offer dental implants.
 Most are staffed by general dentists or oral surgeons.
 The Loft Dental Studio is the only practice where your implants are placed by a board-certified periodontist — and that distinction matters more than most patients realize.

 Periodontists complete three years of advanced surgical residency training beyond dental school, focused specifically on the jawbone, gum tissue, and supporting structures that hold teeth in place.
 These are the exact structures that dental implants depend on for long-term success.
-Dr. Chanook David Ahn completed his periodontal residency at Yale University, one of the most rigorous training programs in the country, and holds board certification from the American Board of Periodontology — a credential achieved by a minority of practicing periodontists nationwide.
+Dr. Chanook David Ahn completed his periodontics specialty residency at the VA Greater Los Angeles Healthcare System (UCLA-affiliated), one of the most rigorous training programs in the country, and holds board certification from the American Board of Periodontology — a credential achieved by a minority of practicing periodontists nationwide.

 Unlike oral surgeons who place the implant and then refer you to a separate office for the crown, Dr. Ahn works alongside in-house prosthodontist Dr. Elaine Lu (UCLA-trained, board-certified).
 The implant placement and the final restoration are planned together from day one, executed by two specialists in the same building.
 There are no referrals, no miscommunication between offices, and no delays.